 The physiotherapist will first ease your pain by using ultrasound, lasers and shockwave machines so you can relax.
 Once your pain is eased, they can use clinical massage to loosen and improve the mobility of problem muscles, tendons or the shoulder joint.

 The next step is to slowly increase your range of motion to what it was before the injury.
 And the final step is to prescribe exercises and teach you how to avoid reinjury,

-If you’re suddenly experiencing shoulder pain and you’re in Bangkok, make an appointment with Bangkok Physiotherapy Center.
+If you’re suddenly experiencing pain and you’re in Bangkok, make an appointment with Bangkok Physiotherapy Center.
 The staff at BPC have the experience and qualifications to quickly start you on the road back to a healthy shoulder.